Bible translations into Greek

-While the Old Testament portion of the Bible was written in Hebrew, the New Testament was originally written in Koine Greek.
+While the Old Testament portion of the Bible was written in Hebrew and Aramaic, the New Testament was originally written in Koine Greek.
 The Greek language, however, has several different dialects or denominations.
 This required several different translations done by several different individuals and groups of people.
 These translations can be categorized into translations done before and after 1500 AD.

 Before AD 1500

 The first known translation of the Bible into Greek is called the Septuagint (LXX; 3rd–1st centuries BC).
 The LXX was written in Koine Greek.
 It contains the Hebrew Bible translated from Hebrew and Aramaic.
 It also includes several other documents which are considered to have differing levels of authority by various Christian churches.
 Some of these other documents are believed to have been written originally in Greek.

 The LXX contains the oldest existing translation of Holy Scripture into any language.
 It was widely disseminated among ancient Hellenistic Jews, and was later used by Greek-speaking Christians for their Old Testament (see canon).
 The LXX is the source of the majority of quotations from the Old Testament by writers of the New Testament.
 It is studied along with Hebrew and Aramaic texts as an ancient source of information about the Old Testament.

 Other early Greek translations of Hebrew Scripture that survive only in fragments are those of Aquila of Sinope (2nd century AD), Theodotion (2nd century AD), Symmachus (3rd century AD) and Fragments of the Samareitikon.
+There are also fragments of recensions toward the Hebrew text, such as the kaige revision.